sisl/CMSSPs.jl/README.md

 ```shell
 julia> using CMSSPs
 ```
 The full package should then pre-compile.
-AFTER this step, you can start [IJulia](https://github.com/JuliaLang/IJulia.jl)(install it if you have not already) and navigate to the `notebooks/`' folder:
+AFTER this step, you can start [IJulia](https://github.com/JuliaLang/IJulia.jl) (install it if you have not already) and navigate to the `notebooks/` folder:
 ```shell
 julia> using IJulia
 julia> notebook(dir="./notebooks/")